 In addition to the ancient wonders, Chinchero is also known for its indigenous weaving and colorful market.
 The beautiful adobe Church of Chinchero sits on the plaza, which can be visited daily.
 Now known as the Temple of Our Lady of the Nativity, it was built in 1607 and is one of the first Catholic buildings erected in Peru.
 It’s not surprising that the church was built on the foundation of an Inca building.
 Transforming an existing Incan structure was part of the formula employed by the Spanish to convert Incans to Catholicism.

 I remember Chinchero was my first encounter, at scale, with the Pre-Inca, molded stonework.”
 We all flocked instinctively to that first big wall to touch it, lean against it, and feel its ancient energy in the late day sun.
 It was a powerful moment so early in the trip.
-At that point it was hard to imagine that we were on an ascent curve of higher and higher vibrational experiences!” -David Knox, of Portland, Oregon.
+At that point it was hard to imagine that we were on an ascent curve of higher and higher vibrational experiences!” -David Knox, Delegate of The Resonance Science Foundation

 It’s interesting to consider how traveling to these Andean sites exposed us to energies that may have affected our consciousness.
 Some believed these energies were divine.
 Others believed they were a result of physical forces, as we learned the magnetic field within the Sacred Valley is one of the major energy centers of the world.